StakeNow/SIWT-Deprecated/readme.md

 cd SIWT
  ```
 ### Add environment variables
 For the demo you neet to create your personal SECRETS which should be sufficently long, random and not easy to guess.
-For the demo it is not relevant but for your project refer to [this documentation](https://jwt.io) for their requirements.
+For the demo it is not relevant but for your project refer to [this documentation](https://jwt.io) regarding their requirements.

-Create an file ```.env``` in the root folder:
+Create an file ```.env``` in the root folder with the following content:
 ```
 ACCESS_TOKEN_SECRET=SECRET
 REFRESH_TOKEN_SECRET=SECRET